davidpallmann/hashnode-backups/cl6tcutwh0eokfdnvd9bp95nr.md

 #### This episode: Amazon Location Service and geospatial location services.
 In this Hello, Cloud blog series, we're covering the basics of AWS cloud services for newcomers who are .NET developers.
 If you love C# but are new to AWS, or to this particular service, this should give you a jumpstart.

-In this post we'll introduce Location Service and use it in a "Hello, Cloud" .NET program for geocoding and route calculation, and also in a web page for interactive maps.
+In this post we'll introduce Amazon Location Service and use it in a "Hello, Cloud" .NET program for geocoding and route calculation, and also in a web page for interactive maps.
 We'll do this step-by-step, making no assumptions other than familiarity with C# and Visual Studio.
 We're using Visual Studio 2022 and .NET 6.

 # Amazon Location Service : What is it, and why use It?